YOUR PORTABLE GENERATOR BUYING GUIDE

 When buying a genset, consider the following main characteristics.

 OUTPUT POWER.
 Manufacturers usually specify running watts and starting watts.
 The former is the amount of power the device can produce continuously.
-The latter is the short burst of power it can produce to run appliances whose surge current can exceed steady state current.
+The latter is the short burst of power it can produce to run appliances like an a/c whose surge current can exceed steady state current.
 Note that manufacturers often advertise their portable gensets by starting watts rather than by running watts.
 Also note that single-phase gensets are usually rated for loads with power factor PF=1, that is for loads with volt-amps equal to watts.
 Since all motor-driven appliances (such as refrigerators and air conditioners) as well as old computers and electronics without power factor correction have relatively low PF, their VA demand may be 25-70% higher than their wattage.
-For details see this wattage guide.
+For more details see this wattage guide.

 portable generators

 Propane practically does not deteriorate with time (well, you can store it for at least 2 years).
 It is the only type of fuel that does not require electricity for a refill.
 Although home improvement stores carry mainly gas-fueled devices, propane models can be found online.
-Diesel is less flammable than gasoline.
-It likewise may be not available during a widespread blackout, but it can be kept in large tanks.
-Diesel gensets are the most efficient and reliable of all types, but they are also the most expensive.

 I am not aware of any device designed specifically to work on biodiesel, but today's diesel gensets will usually run on biodiesel as well.
 There was a report about a prototype of a device that works on food, paper and plastic trash that has been developed at Purdue University.
 Unfortunately, currently it aims for a military use.